 During testing of federal compliance, the Center was unable to provide evidence of competitive bidding of a contract nor was a copy of the final contract maintained.
-As such, we were unable to determine whether the required prevailing wage rate clauses were included in the contract.
-Further, certified payrolls could not be provided for the projects subject to the contract to indicate that the Center was properly monitoring for prevailing wage requirements.
+Further it was noted that the Center did not check the suspended or debarred list for covered transactions.

-The Center should implement additional procedures to ensure competitive bidding is undertaken when required and that documentation for such processes is maintained; copies of executed contracts are maintained; and documentation is received and reviewed to monitor compliance with prevailing wage rate requirements, when applicable.
+The Center should implement additional procedures to ensure competitive bidding is undertaken when required and that documentation for such processes is maintained; copies of executed contracts are maintained.
+Further the Center should ensure that vendors are not on the suspended or debarred list.